Editing Page Properties

 Click on Search Categorization

-23. Check Uncheck Index when a query string exists
+26. Check or Uncheck Index when a query string exists.

 This option refers to a setting or directive for your robots.txt file.
 This setting determines whether search engines should index web pages that have query strings appended to their URLs.

-Check Uncheck Index when a query string exists
+Check or Uncheck Index when a query string exists.

-24. Check Index when NO query string exists
+27. Check Index when NO query string exists.

 This setting determines whether search engines should index web pages that have NO query strings appended to their URLs.

-25. Check Index if it is using Advantage re-write
+28. Check Index if it is using Advantage re-write.

-Here your letting search engines know that you want this page indexed even if it has an Advantage CSP re-write.
+Here you're letting search engines know that you want this page indexed even if it has a re-write.

-26. Check Index if it is NOT using Advantage re-write
+29. Check Index if it is NOT using a re-write

-Check Index if it is NOT using Advantage re-write
+Check Index if it is NOT using a re-write

-27. Check Do not follow Links on the page
+30. Check Do not follow Links on the page.

 This option is a directive that instructs search engine bots not to follow or crawl the links present on a particular web page.